bonsai-rx/docs/articles/documentation-docfx.md

 ...
 ```

-- `.bonsai/` - A local Bonsai [environment](https://bonsai-rx.org/docs/articles/environments.html) is required for a script that exports Bonsai workflow images.
-To create one run these following commands:
+- `.bonsai/` - A local Bonsai [environment](https://bonsai-rx.org/docs/articles/environments.html) is required to run the script that exports Bonsai workflow images.
+To create one, run the following commands:

 ```powershell
 dotnet new install Bonsai.Templates dotnet new bonsaienv
 ```

-- `.github/workflows/` - The docfx website is published to [Github Pages](https://pages.github.com/) using a [Github Actions](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions) workflow called `docs.yml`.
+- `.github/workflows/` - The docfx website is published to [GitHub Pages](https://pages.github.com/) using a [GitHub Actions](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions) workflow called `docs.yml`.
 Download this folder from the [docfx-assets](https://github.com/bonsai-rx/docfx-assets) repository and amend `Bonsai.PackageName` to point to your package source code in `docs.yml`.

 ## Setting up docfx